-The majority of states—43 as of 2020—impose personal income taxes.
-Two others tax only interest and dividend income.
+The majority of states—43 as of tax year 2021—impose personal income taxes.
+Another taxes only interest and dividend income.
 Of those, 36 states offer some type of retirement income exclusion.

 Each state has a different mix of tax breaks for retirees.
 Most exempt certain types of retirement income, but they tax others.
 Consider state taxes before you decide where to retire, unless you happen to live in a state with no income tax.
-But some of these states without income taxes have high taxes in other areas.
+But keep in mind that some of these states without income taxes have high taxes in other areas.